Lovinity/wwsu/README.md

 The WWSU Radio Sails.js API application enables external / remote control of core WWSU functionality.
 Applications can be developed utilizing this API.

 ## Websockets
+**WARNING!!!
+As of version 5.0.0, requests to connect to websocket that do not originate from server.wwsu1069.org will require a host parameter in the header**.
+The provided host must be a Hosts.host who is authorized (authorized=true).
+Otherwise, the websocket request will be rejected.
 Several of the API endpoints, as noted in their respective section of this documentation, can be called using a socket request.
 When the request is a socket, the client will be subscribed to receive changes.
 Unless otherwise specified, all websocket messages are sent as an event containing the same name as the top level endpoint, in all lowercase (For example, anything under Messages will be sent as a socket event named "messages").
 The data sent to the event follows the following format, designed to be used in conjunction with nedb:
 ### Insert
     {